avrtt/wildberries-parsers/README.md

 Feel free to open PRs and issues.

 ## License
-These scripts is licensed under the MIT License.
+These scripts are licensed under the MIT License.
 See the LICENSE file for details.